kareniel/jonathandupre.com/content/blog/getting-started-with-an-asset-inventory.md

 ---
 title: Getting started with an asset inventory
 date: 2022-01-24
+description: Here are some tips to help you get started with an asset inventory.
 ---

 Do you have an asset inventory yet?
 If not, schedule some time to start one.